Weebly/cloud-client-ruby/README.md

 puts response.to_hash # get the response as a hash
 ```

-If the results of a get request are paginated, then `response.is_paginated` will be `true`.
+If the results of a get request are paginated, then `response.paginated?` will be `true`.

 - `response.max_page` contains the total number of pages.
 - `response.current_page` contains the current page number.